 - Counseling and behavior management techniques

-- At 3 months is unable to lift her head while lying on her stomach
+- At 3 months: Unable to lift head while lying on stomach

-- At 10 months cannot sit independently, has imprecise pincer grasp, or is not babbling
+- At 10 months: Cannot sit independently, has imprecise pincer grasp, or not babbling

-- At one year cannot pull himself up to stand or cannot speak single words
+- At 1 year: Cannot pull themselves up to stand or cannot speak single words

 Ask a question